Registering a death

 Tell us once

-It will help if you have with you the following information, where relevant about the person who has died when you use the service:
+It will help if you to have the following information where relevant about the person who has died when you use the service:

 - if you have it, their National Insurance number

 - details of any local council services they were receiving, for example Adult Social Services, Blue Badge

 - dates of any recent stays in hospital, a hospice or care home

 We may also ask you for the contact details for:

 - their next of kin

 - a surviving husband, wife or civil partner